 Pedestrian Safety Action Plan

 Texas is one of just seven states that accounts for 54% of pedestrian fatalities nationwide.
-Fatality rates consistently above the national average have been the reasoning behind the FHWA designating Texas as a pedestrian Focus State and the cities of Dallas and Fort Worth as Focus Cities.
+Fatality rates consistently above the national average have been the reasoning behind the FHWA designating Texas as a pedestrian Focus State.
 To address the 12-county region’s pedestrian fatality rates being consistently above the national average, the Council of Governments developed a Regional Pedestrian Safety Action Plan (PSAP).
 The Regional Transportation Council took action to endorse the PSAP on June 10, 2021.

 The PSAP includes goals and policies that support the Regional Transportation Council’s safety position and adopted safety targets, and action items to address pedestrian safety issues.
 On February 14, 2019, the Regional Transportation Council took action to establish a Regional Safety Position, stating that:

 "Even one death on the transportation system is unacceptable.
 Staff will work with our partners to develop projects, programs, and policies that assist in eliminating serious injuries and fatalities across all modes of travel."

 The PSAP will complement the Council of Government’s transportation Mobility Plan (2045 Update), and enhance existing goals and policies with a more targeted focus on pedestrian safety.
 The PSAP also serves as a guide or template for our local partners to develop their own locally significant pedestrian safety action plans.

 PSAP Pedestrian Safety Corridors and Pedestrian Crash Density Map